invertase/react-native-firebase/docs/messaging/usage/messaging-with-xmpp.md

 ---
 title: Messaging with XMPP
-description: To send and receive messages with FCM requires additional steps to ensure listeners are correctly working.
-The following explains how send and receive messages between FCM and client devices.
+description: To send and receive messages directly from devices with FCM requires you to create and deploy an XMPP server.
 ---

 ## Introduction